Soraskan

 Traits

 Poison Conversion.
 You have resistance to poison damage and advantage on saving throws against being poisoned.
 Additionally, you accumulate partially-neutralized toxins within yourself.
 These toxins are represented by poison charges, which you can expend to power other features.
 You have a number of poison charges equal to your level.
+If you have fewer poison charges than your level for 1 minute, you regain expended charges at the end of that minute.

-Venomous Claw.
+Venomous Claws.
 One claw on each of your hands can inject venom.
 When you hit a creature with an unarmed strike using your claws, you can expend a number of poison charges up to your proficiency bonus.
 The target takes 1d4 poison damage per charge expended.

 Subraces